Riddle me this...

 Who is he??

 The Riddler, Edward Nygma, is a Batman villain.
 This particular version of him comes from the 1992 series, Batman: The Animated Series.
 He first debuted in the episode "If You're So Smart, Why Aren't You Rich?" from season 1, episode 39.
 He is voiced by John Glover.
 Like many other incarnations of the character, the Riddler is obsessed with puzzles and riddles and is fueled by his ego.
+This particular version of the Riddler started out as a well-to-do, yet arrogant fellow who worked as a computer software designer, making a name for himself by being the mastermind behind the computer game, "Riddle of the Minotaur" only to become the Riddler, vowing get revenge on his former employer, two years after him being fired.

 History

 In the episode "What is Reality?", after Batman had uncovered his identity, Edward eliminated every trace of his former identity by destroying documents bearing his legal name.
 Edward Nygma was no more...
-He sent a computer with a viritual reality simmulator to the Gotham Police Department which trapped Commissioner Gordon and its up to Batman to free him and solve a set of deadly riddles laid out.
+He sent a computer with a virtual reality simmulator to the Gotham Police Department which trapped Commissioner Gordon, and its up to Batman to free him and solve a set of deadly riddles laid out.
 After being tricked by Batman, Riddler loses his concentration which causes the virtual reality he created to fall apart.
-After escaping the VR world, Commisioner Gordon & Batman found the Riddler at his hideout, where he was found catatonic after failing to escape his VR world in time.
+After escaping the VR world, Commisioner Gordon and Batman found the Riddler at his hideout, where he was found catatonic after failing to escape his VR world in time.
 It was presumed that his mind was either destroyed or trapped.
 He was sent to Arkham asylum.

 "It's impossible, I tell you!
 Impossible!
 My trap was perfect!
 How did he do it?
 I have to know!
 Somebody tell me!
 It's not fair!
 There was no way, I tell you!
 No way he could have gotten out!
 Somebody tell me!
 Do you hear me?
 Somebody tell me how he did it!
 I have to know!
 I have to know!"